 3 – Too many people in this space have wild misconceptions about how much money is or is not being made here, which leads to gossip and bitterness that’s a complete waste of time

 I wanted to address the money part here, because again, I believe there are some big misconceptions.
-There are three ways that an author makes money directly from their book:
+There are three ways that an author makes money directly from their book(This assumes you go with a traditional publisher, as I did):

 1 – The advance